Nerita fulgurans: Description

+Nerita fulgurans is dark in colour with various shades of yellow and black on the shell.
 The maximum recorded shell length is 37 mm.

 Circulatory system: The osmotic pressure of the hemolymph of Nerita fulgurans is 1060 mOsm.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 0 m.
+The snail occupies the high rocky intertodal zone and prefers brackish habitats such as mangrove forests and seagrass beds.